 Below are dogs we currently have available for adoption.
 These boys and girls are in foster homes throughout Southern California.
-Unless otherwise noted, the adoption fee is $500.
+Adoption fees range from FREE to $800, but are typically $500.

 KATNISS – IN TRIAL HOME

 SHASTA was dropped off on September 15th, 2017 under some pretty sad circumstances.
 Her mom recently passed away after a lengthy battle with cancer, and her dad’s health was also failing; his kids were in the process of moving him into an assisted home.
 It was Shasta’s veterinarian who actually reached out to us first a few weeks ago to let us know that a Weim might need a new home.
 CalWEAR was then interviewed by Shasta’s family (in person!) to ensure she was going to be well taken care of while we find her a new home.
 Shasta was dropped off with TWO crates, multiple beds, blankets, all the toys a dog could possibly want, bowls, leashes, and a healthy supply of high quality food.
 Her records from the vet go back to when she was an eight week old puppy.
 All of her puppy shots were given at the appropriate time.
 Every illness, bug, and flu was documented with a visit to the vet.
 Very rarely do we ever see that kind of loving commitment from a former family.
 Proof that sometimes, even the most loved dogs find themselves in situations where they need a new family.
 We gave her family our word that we would find her the BEST home.
 CONGRATULATIONS to Lana for being her new mom.